astronomer/docs/astro/use-cases/connections-branch-deploys.md

 :::

-## Part 1: Set up Airflow connections on Astro
+## Set up Airflow connections on Astro

-The first part of this example shows how to set up Airflow connections on Astro and make them available to multiple Deployments.
+The first part of this example shows how to set up Airflow connections in the Astro Environment Manager and make them available to multiple Deployments.

 ### Step 1: Create your data warehouse connection in the Astro Environment Manager